aws/aws-cli/awscli/examples/iam/list-groups-for-user.rst

   ]

 For more information, see `Creating and Listing Groups`_ in the *Using IAM* guide.

-.. _Creating and Listing Groups: http://docs.aws.amazon.com/IAM/latest/UserGuide/Using_CreatingAndListingGroups.html
+.. _`Creating and Listing Groups`: http://docs.aws.amazon.com/IAM/latest/UserGuide/Using_CreatingAndListingGroups.html